gneu42/Triple-Decky/README.md

 Although the current Rev B version still has the possibility to install the magnetic gate, it is normally not needed anymore.

-**I have re-structure this GitHub to show only the latest versions of each type.
+**I have re-structured this GitHub to show only the latest versions of each type.
 All previous STLs are available in the Archives folder.**

 **Printing tips:**
   * Make sure your printer is well tuned.